January 26th, 2019 Update:

 the north side lower attic sheathing and spreads from there.

-This mold growth and water damage is commonly covered by
+Mold growth and water damage from ice-dams is commonly covered by

 insurance, but not always.
 You'll need to call your